Esterline Technologies (ESL) Q4 2017 Results - Earnings Call Transcript

 Curtis C. Reusser - Esterline Technologies Corp.

 We've made a lot of changes there, we've seen some improvement.
 And the things that we've done there, Sam, have been pretty broad on attacking our Lean approach, on attacking some skills, some turnover issues, scrap is a huge issue for us, big breadth of products there that are difficult to get our arms around.
 So, we've seen – we thought we saw some trends that were showing improvement throughout the year.
 As I mentioned, we've got a great team in place there now.
-We saw some trends going in the right way, and in some mix and some backward steps, it's a little bit of one step forward, two steps back.
+We saw some trends going in the right way, and then some mix and some backward steps, it's a little bit of one step forward, two steps back.
 So, it's just we're trying to take a little more conservative view and opening up the lens on the alternatives that we're looking at.
 It's been tough, and it did not meet our expectations.
 So it's been disappointing for us.

 Samuel J. Pearlstein - Wells Fargo Securities LLC

-And the $10 million price impact that you mentioned in terms of the gross margin in the release, is this something – are you recognizing the revenue here more ratably, so that this is like a pull-forward and a forward loss, or is that a loss and it's going to continue with that kind of a rate (50:38)?
+And the $10 million price impact that you mentioned in terms of the gross margin in the release, is this something – are you recognizing the revenue here more ratably, so that this is like a pull-forward and a forward loss, or is that a loss and it's going to continue at that kind of a rate?

 Robert David George - Esterline Technologies Corp.

 Thanks for that question, Sam.
 I probably did not do a very good job of that.
 That $10 million that we referenced was not the price negotiation on the LTA.
-That $10 million was the difference between last year's fourth quarter, this year's fourth quarter in the profitability for that business.
+That $10 million was the difference between last year's fourth quarter and this year's fourth quarter in the profitability for that business.
 The price negotiation on the contract is normal part of the process we go through with virtually all of our fixed price LTAs for defense contract.
 And in this particular case, the negotiation was a little longer than we would have.
 So, we are taking a very conservative view on that price, and it's really more forward-looking than backward.

 Samuel J. Pearlstein - Wells Fargo Securities LLC

 Okay.
-And then just a separate question, you've talked about working to get debt down, if I look at where you are year-end, I think it's 2.6 times EBITDA.
+And then just a separate question, you've talked about working to get debt down, if I look at where you are at year-end, I think it's 2.6 times EBITDA.
 It's about in your range, and I'm wondering, as you go forward, are you now starting to think about adding buyback in there, thinking about acquisitions, what are you thinking about from a capital standpoint?

 Robert David George - Esterline Technologies Corp.